passivetotal/python_api/docs/illuminate.rst

     ASI: Multiple vulnerabilities in System Q

-Insight lists are of type :class:`passivetotal.analyzer.illuminate.AttackSurfaceInsights` and contain a list of :class:`passivetotal.analyzer.illuminate.AttackSurfaceInsight` objects.
+Insight lists are of type :class:`passivetotal.analyzer.illuminate.asi.AttackSurfaceInsights` and contain a list of :class:`passivetotal.analyzer.illuminate.asi.AttackSurfaceInsight` objects.
 Each of these objects provide properties to filter, sort, and render a list of insights.
 See the API reference below or click the class references here to see other options.

 You can obtain the entire list of insights across all three priority levels (high, medium, and low) at once.
-Use the :class:`passivetotal.analyzer.illuminate.AttackSurface.all_insights` or :class:`passivetotal.analyzer.illuminate.AttackSurface.all_active_insights` properties to get the complete list.
+Use the :class:`passivetotal.analyzer.illuminate.asi.AttackSurface.all_insights` or :class:`passivetotal.analyzer.illuminate.asi.AttackSurface.all_active_insights` properties to get the complete list.